fulcain/timer-app/readme.md

 - you can pause/resume
 - set the current time
 - and restart to restart the app
--

 # Installation
+- if you can't use https://fulcain.github.io/timer-app

-click on code and download zip
+- click on code and download zip

-how to open the app (if you can't use https://fulcain.github.io/timer-app) 1- open the index.html file
+- open the index.html file
-2- book mark it for a quick access enjoy!
+- book mark it for a quick access
+- enjoy!